Our unique cryptocurrency reporting tool now includes the ill imprtant index values for December 31st 2020

 How is the index value calculated?

-The index is calculated as per the published methodology – available to download by clicking on the relevant Cryptocurrency name in the table and from the CF Benchmarks website: www.cfbenchmarks.com.
+The index is calculated as per the published methodology – available to download from the CF Benchmarks website: www.cfbenchmarks.com.

 The data used to calculate the indices are sourced from exchanges that meet our strict published criteria that are also available for download from the CF Benchmarks website: www.cfbenchmarks.com